a1120960/PAC-SWaP/README.md

 # PAC-SWaP
 Portable Atomic Clocks - Size, Weight and Power repository.

+# LICENSE AND ATTRIBUTION
+All information and materials provided in this repository are licensed under the [CC-BY-SA-4.0 license](https://github.com/a1120960/PAC-SWaP?tab=readme-ov-file#).
+You are free to share and adapt the content as long as you provide appropriate credit, indicate any changes made, and distribute your contributions under the same license.

+For citation purposes, please refer to our arXiv paper (UPCOMING) DOI:

 # PURPOSE
 - This repository is intended to be a resource for those interested in the growing world of portable atomic clocks.
 Specifically looking at the barriers to deployment: the Size, Weight and Power (SWaP) of the clock, and how these affects clock performance.